nxvnth/Booking-Analytics-and-QA-System/README.md

 ---

 ## 📈 Sample Queries & Expected Results
+Once the Chroma embeddings have been updated it should be able to answer the following queries withing the limits mentioned in performance evaluation.
 | **Query** | **Expected Output** |
 |:-----------|:--------------------|
 | _"Show me total revenue for July 2017."_ | `$15,320` |